LunarG/gfxreconstruct/BUILD.md

   Run the script with the -h option to get help on how to run the build using the script.
   The script requires Python 3.5 and above.
-- There is optional pre-build step for every target to run clang-format to apply the GFXReconstruct code style on the code.
+- There is an optional pre-build step for every target to run clang-format to apply the GFXReconstruct code style on the code.
   This requires clang-format to be installed on the system.
   Use the `-DAPPLY_CPP_CODE_STYLE=ON` option to enable this pre-build step.